BridgingBigData/BridgingBigData.github.io/pages/bio.md

 description: Speaker Bios for Bridging Big Data Workshop
 ---

+### Mark Traynowicz
+**State Bridge Engineer, Nebraska Department of Roads**
+Mark received his Civil Engineering degree from the University of Nebraska.
+His career with the Department includes experience in bridge design, geotechnical engineering, research program, and construction management.
+He has been in his current position for 8 years.
+Mark has two sons, and enjoys fishing and attending Husker sporting events.

 ### Lucas Laughery
 **Post-doctoral Researcher, Purdue University**
 _Dr.
 Lucas Laughery is a Post-doctoral Researcher in the Lyle’s School of Civil Engineering at Purdue University.
 He has more than four years of experience conducting tests of reinforced concrete structures, including dynamic tests of frames with high-strength steel reinforcing bars.
 Dr. Laughery worked for more than two years in research data management, first at NEES as a data curation assistant and currently with DataHub, where he provides input on the user interface, creates datasets, and promotes the platform to other researchers._